 The use of a patient’s own bone is usually preferred to the use of artificial material in craniofacial reconstruction due to a lower risk of potential complications.

 New Jersey pediatric surgeon, Dr. Morin specializes in cleft lip and palate treatment.
-Repairing a cleft lip and palate will improve functionality to the lips and mouth.
+Repairing a cleft lip and palate will improve the functionality to the lips and mouth.
 Cleft lip and palate surgery in NJ helps your child grow and develop at a healthier pace.
 Some risks and complications can occur as a result of surgery, which include:

 The surgical care of babies and children demands a unique approach.
 Dr. Morin is a board-certified plastic surgeon specially trained in pediatric plastic surgery.
 Younger patients are different from adults.
-As a result, they require a calm, compassionate and experienced surgeon who knows how to interact with them.
+As a result, they require a calm, compassionate, and experienced surgeon who knows how to interact with them.
 In the case of orofacial clefts, Dr. Morin understands that surgical skill and timing are essential for the successful treatment of the conditions.

 Dr. Morin’s expertise in repairing cleft lip and palate has taken him on humanitarian surgical missions to the Philippines, Guatemala, Colombia, Hatti, and Mauritius, where he has performed reconstructive procedures on infants, children, and young adults, ages 3 months to 18 years.